trin1t/iotdb/docs/UserGuide/UDF-Library/Time-Series-Forecast.md

 **Input Series:** Only support a single input series.
 The data type is INT32 / INT64 / FLOAT / DOUBLE.

-**Parameter:**
+**Parameters:**

 + `period`: Period length of input time series, which should be an integer larger than 1.
 Counted by number of points.
 + `swindow`: The span (in lags) of the loess window for seasonal extraction, which should be odd and at least 7.
 Or leave it default for periodic regression.
 + `sdegree`: Degree of locally-fitted polynomial in seasonal extraction.
 Should be 0 or 1.
 Default is 0.
-+ `sjump`: Integer at least one to increase speed of the seasonal smoother.
++ `sjump`: Integer at least one to increase speed of the seasonal smoothener.
 Linear interpolation happens between every `sjump`th value.
 Default is `ceil(swindow/10)`.
 + `twindow`: The span (in lags) of the loess window for trend extraction, which should be odd.
 Default is `nextodd(ceil((1.5*period) / (1-(1.5/swindow))))`.
 + `tdegree`: Degree of locally-fitted polynomial in trend extraction.
 Should be 0 or 1.
 Default is 1.
-+ `tjump`: Integer at least one to increase speed of the trend smoother.
++ `tjump`: Integer at least one to increase speed of the trend smoothener.
 Linear interpolation happens between every `tjump`th value.
 Default is `ceil(twindow/10)`.
 + `lwindow`: The span (in lags) of the loess window of the low-pass filter used for each subseries.
 Default is the smallest odd integer greater than or equal to `period`.
 + `ldegree`: Degree of locally-fitted polynomial for the subseries low-pass filter, which should be 0 or 1.
 Default is equal to `tdegree`.
-+ `ljump`: Integer at least one to increase speed of the low-pass filter smoother.
++ `ljump`: Integer at least one to increase speed of the low-pass filter smoothener.
 Linear interpolation happens between every `ljump`th value.
 Default is `ceil(lwindow/10)`.
 + `robust`: Boolean indicating if robust fitting be used in the loess procedure.
 Default is false.
-+ `output`: Series indicating output.
++ `output`: String indicating output.
 Should be "trend", "seasonal" or "residual".
 Default is "trend".

 **Output Series:** Output a single series.
 The type is DOUBLE.